Ron Unz: Writing and publishing

+The American Conservative and the "Asian quota" controversy

 An investor in The American Conservative, he was its publisher from 2007 to 2013.
 He also contributed opinion articles on topics such as immigration, the minimum wage, and urban crime.
-In an email leaked to National Review magazine, editor Daniel McCarthy wrote that Unz was acting as if he was the editor of The American Conservative and threatened to resign if the publication's board did not support him over Unz.
+In an email leaked to National Review magazine, editor Daniel McCarthy wrote that Unz was acting as if he were the editor of The American Conservative and threatened to resign if the publication's board did not support him over Unz.

-In 2012 Unz published an article in The American Conservative entitled "The Myth of American Meritocracy".
-He argued Ivy League universities held an unspoken admissions quota for granting spots to Asian/Asian American applicants an Asian quota similar to earlier Jewish quotas, and that Jewish students are over-represented than merit would suggest, which he claimed was caused by unconscious Jewish bias among administrators.
-The article said that the “massive apparent bias” could be attributed to Jewish administrators at those universities.
+In 2012, Unz published an article in The American Conservative entitled "The Myth of American Meritocracy".
+He argued Ivy League universities held an unspoken Asian quota limiting spots granted to Asian students similar to earlier Jewish quotas, and that Jewish students are over-represented than merit would suggest, which he claimed was caused by unconscious Jewish bias among administrators.
+The article said that the "massive apparent bias" could be attributed to Jewish administrators at those universities.
 His argument for existence of Asian race-based quota was reproduced in a subsequent New York Times special debate feature, "Fears of an Asian Quota in the Ivy League".
 Unz's admissions analysis was contested by academics at Yale, who showed that his data "grossly underestimates the proportion of Asian-Americans".
-Unz's writings on Ivy League admissions were praised by David Duke who said it confirmed Harvard was "now under powerful Jewish influence".
-Antisemitic conspiracy theorist Kevin B. MacDonald said it was similar to his own view that Jews are "at odds with the values of the great majority of non-Jewish White Americans."
+Unz's writings on Ivy League admissions were praised by white supremacist David Duke who said it confirmed Harvard was "now under powerful Jewish influence".
+The noted antisemite Kevin B. MacDonald said it was similar to his own view that Jews are "at odds with the values of the great majority of non-Jewish White Americans."

+The Unz Archive

 Unz also compiled the Unz Archive (UNZ.org), a searchable online collection of periodicals, books, and video, that by 2012 held around 25,000 issues of over 120 publications, including The American Mercury, The Literary Digest, Inquiry, Collier's, Marxism Today, New Politics, and various pulp fiction and romance magazines.
 Nick Gillespie of Reason called it "one of the Web's great archive projects".